xnought/files/README.md

-# Files

-lazy solution to host my files in a central location.
+Lazy solution to host my files in a central location.

 ## Entries